Key Takeaways

 Keyword and Job-Matching Prompts

-- "List the top 10 hard skills and keywords mentioned in this job description: [paste JD]"
+"List the top 10 hard skills and keywords mentioned in this job description: [paste JD]" - Example: If the JD mentions "data analysis," "Python," and "machine learning," the output will highlight these vital keywords, ensuring your resume aligns closely with the job.

-- "Compare this resume to this job description and list which required skills are missing: [paste both]"
+"Compare this resume to this job description and list which required skills are missing: [paste both]" - Example: If the JD requires “project management” and your resume lacks this, you can adjust accordingly.

-- "Suggest natural ways to include [specific keyword] in a resume bullet without keyword stuffing"
+"Suggest natural ways to include [specific keyword] in a resume bullet without keyword stuffing" - Example: For the keyword "data visualization," you might receive: "Utilized data visualization tools to present complex data insights, enhancing stakeholder understanding."

 These prompts approximate what the free ATS score checker does automatically and more precisely - see how AI resume matching works for why a purpose-built matching tool outperforms manual prompting here.